Top of main content

 It’s also worth thinking about how accessible you want your bank to be.
 Do you want to be able to talk to someone face-to-face in a branch, on the phone or via chat, for example, as well as do your day-to-day banking online?
 Or are you happy with a purely digital relationship?

-You may only be able to have 1 student bank account.
+You're normally allowed to have only one student bank account.
 It should be outlined in the terms and conditions of your account about opening multiple accounts.
 If you’re unsure, speak to your bank.

 An arranged overdraft is a way of borrowing money through your current account.
-Banks will often charge a fee for this, as well as interest on what you’ve borrowed.
+Banks will often charge interest on what you’ve borrowed.

-However, student bank accounts often provide overdrafts that don’t charge interest or fees - as long as you stay within your agreed overdraft limit.
+However, student bank accounts often provide overdrafts that don’t charge interest.

 Limits for student overdrafts may change depending on what year of study you’re in.